Johns Hopkins Lyme and Tickborne Diseases Research and Education Institute

 Establish the Johns Hopkins Lyme and Tickborne Diseases Research and Education Institute

 The Department of Molecular Microbiology and Immunology (MMI) at the Johns Hopkins Bloomberg School of Public Health will host the Institute, where premier public health researchers can collaborate with medical school colleagues as well as national and international organizations such as the Global Lyme Alliance.
-The Institute will serve as both a research hub and a critical training ground for the next generation of young scholars.
+Arturo Casadevall, chair of MMI, envisions the Institute as both a research hub and a critical training ground for the next generation of young scholars.

 Over the past year and a half, we’ve made exciting progress toward establishing the Institute.
 Thanks to a small (but growing!) group of researchers, advocates, and philanthropists, we are on the verge of recruiting the inaugural director, funding a tick insectary (or “tickery”) and launching an annual symposium to bring the broader Lyme and tickborne illness communities together to further our work.